PublicDataLab/Recipes/documentation.md

 # 📖 Taking notes together

-*What was the third thing we found again?*"
+"*What was the third thing we found again?*"

 Throughout all of these individual, small group and collective moments it can be helpful to keep a diary as you discuss, notice things and learn together.